Reynardine Home | Bow Station Home |

 make their way through Bow heading back to Okehampton loaded with rail panels from the eastern

 section of the line ready for recycling.
-There were a surprising
+There were a surprising number of concrete sleepers.
+The image

 shows a wet platform and verdant greenery following a period of very rainy weather.